firebase/genkit/docs/plugins/pinecone.md

 # Pinecone plugin

-The Pinecone plugin provides indexer and retriever implementatons that use the [Pinecone](https://www.pinecone.io/) cloud vector database.
+The Pinecone plugin provides indexer and retriever implementations that use the [Pinecone](https://www.pinecone.io/) cloud vector database.

 ## Installation